 Infusing slow, graceful movement with deep breath and body awareness, this class is designed to improve range of motion, foster stability, and focus the mind.
 This 90-minute class combines gentle flowing movements with longer holdings to ease the body and mind into stillness and inner peace.
 Class is appropriate for beginners, seniors, those recovering from illness or injuries, pregnant women, and anyone seeking an internal, nurturing experience.

 Explore the benefits of stillness, space and relaxation with Restorative yoga.
-This practice uses both gentle movement and traditional long-held supported postures to help relax and unite mind and body.
-Great for people who are new to yoga, those recovering from certain injuries or trauma, and those who need to de-stress from work or restore from a more vigorous yoga practice.
-Each class ends with a meditative guided relaxation called yoga nidra which can bring the healing effects of deep sleep to the mind as well as body restoring your whole being.
+This practice uses both gentle movement and long-held supported postures to help relax and unite mind and body.
+Great for people who are new to yoga, those recovering from injuries or trauma, and those who need to de-stress from work or restore from a more vigorous yoga practice.

 A gentle approach to yoga incorporating slow, flowing movements and supported postures.
 Great for beginners and anyone who is looking for a softer way.
 Wear loose, comfortable clothing and bring your yoga mat.
 Come see why they call it yog-ahhhhhhh.

 Stressed out?
 Can’t sleep?
 This all-levels class can help with simple breathwork, centering meditation, and supportive yoga postures to calm your mind and soothe your soul.
 People of all shapes and sizes are invited.
 Beginners always welcome!
 Come find out why they call it yog-ahhhhh…